Companies House Filing Requirements for Non-Resident UK Companies

 • The same penalty structure

+Residency does not provide exemptions or extensions.
 Please watch the video given below to learn more:

-Key Companies House Filing Requirements (2026)
+Companies House Filing Requirements

 1. Annual Accounts

-All UK companies must submit annual financial accounts.
+UK companies must provide annual financial accounts.

-These reports show:
+These reports are:

 • Financial performance